-5. Building permits may be transferred between lots owned by the same applicant, prior to the pouring of a footing or foundation with the approval of the Building Inspector.
+- 5. A building permit expires and becomes invalid if construction, which is deemed to be installation of footings and foundation, has not started within six (6) months from the date of issuance. - 6.
+Building permits may be transferred between lots owned by the same applicant, prior to the pouring of a footing or foundation with the approval of the Building Inspector.